Black Canadians: Abolition of slavery

-The Canadian climate made it uneconomic to keep enslaved African people year-round, unlike the plantation agriculture practised in the southern United States and Caribbean.
+The Canadian climate made it uneconomic to keep enslaved African people year-round, unlike the plantation agriculture practiced in the southern United States and Caribbean.
 Slavery within the colonial economy became increasingly rare.
 For example, the powerful Mohawk leader Joseph Brant purchased and enslaved an African American named Sophia Burthen Pooley, whom he kept for about 12 years before selling her for $100.

 In 1772, prior to the American Revolution, Britain outlawed the slave trade in the British Isles followed by the Knight v.
 Wedderburn decision in Scotland in 1778.
 This decision, in turn, influenced the colony of Nova Scotia.
 In 1788, abolitionist James Drummond MacGregor from Pictou published the first anti-slavery literature in Canada and began purchasing slaves' freedom and chastising his colleagues in the Presbyterian church who owned slaves.

-In 1790, John Burbidge freed the African people he had enslaved.
+In 1790 John Burbidge, a member of Nova Scotia's House of Assembly, freed the African people he had enslaved, giving them two sets of clothes and arranging for their learning to read.
 Led by Richard John Uniacke, in 1787, 1789 and again on 11 January 1808, the Nova Scotian legislature refused to legalize slavery.
 Two chief justices, Thomas Andrew Lumisden Strange (1790–1796) and Sampson Salter Blowers (1797–1832) were instrumental in freeing enslaved Africans from their enslavers (owners) in Nova Scotia.
 These justices were held in high regard in the colony.

 In 1793, John Graves Simcoe, the first Lieutenant-Governor of Upper Canada, attempted to abolish slavery.
 That same year, the new Legislative Assembly became the first entity in the British Empire to restrict slavery, confirming existing ownership but allowing for anyone born to an enslaved woman or girl after that date to be freed at the age of 25.
 Slavery was all but abolished throughout the other British North American colonies by 1800.
-The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slave-holding altogether in the colonies (except for India).
-This made Canada an attractive destination for many African descendant refugees fleeing slavery in the United States, such as minister Boston King.
+The Slave Trade Act 1807 outlawed the slave trade in the British Empire and the Slavery Abolition Act 1833 outlawed slave-holding altogether in the colonies (except for India).
+This made Canada an attractive destination for many refugees fleeing slavery in the United States, such as minister Boston King.